basakil/artifact-repo-sync/README.md

 # Structure of Nexus

-At the start of this project, we took a look at local folders and the structure of Nexus.
-There are blobs, database (OrientDB), Apache Karaf, Jetty, logs and system files.
-Nexus stores repositories and files related to the artifacts in blobs.
-Updates OrientDB and website takes required information, like modified date or blob of the repository, from this database.
+At the start of this project, we took a look at local folders and the (directory/storage) structure of Nexus.
+There are blobs, database files(s) (OrientDB), Apache Karaf file(s), Jetty file(s), log files and system files.
+Nexus stores repositories and files related to the artifacts in blobs and then updates OrientDB database accordingly.
+UI takes the required information, such as modification date or blob of the repository, from this database.

 ## First Thoughts

 At first, we wanted to synchronize artifacts by copying blobs from one Nexus to another.
-In order to do that, we tried to edit OrientDB that Nexus uses.
+In order to do that, we tried to edit OrientDB (directly/manually) database.
 But there are numerous concerns about that.

 ### - Does Not Work As Intended

 It is possible to change the blobstore of the repository.
-But it only shows this change on the website and not affects the artifacts inside of it.
-So, if you have file1 in the blob1 and file2 in blob2 when you change repository's blobstore from blob1 to blob2 repository will not have file2 inside of it, and it is still going to show file1.
+But it only shows this change on the website: So, if you have file1 in the blob1 and file2 in blob2, after you change repository's blobstore from blob1 to blob2, the resulting repository will not have file2 inside of it, and it will still display file1.

 ### - It Can Change

-With further updates, Sonatype can stop using OrientDB or any other change related to this can cause problems with this project.
+With further (Nexus) updates, Sonatype can stop using OrientDB, or release any other change(s) which conflicting with our approach.
 So it is not wise to rely on this solution.
-That's why we wanted to use APIs every possible way.
+That's why we wanted to use APIs, whenever we can.

 <br>

 # How does it work?

+The solution is implemented as a Python (3) script/module.
 ## Raw Artifacts

 There are export and import functions.
-Each function requires a URL and password from the user.
+Each function requires a URL and password from the user, as input parameters.

 ### Export

-Nexus returns a response that contains a list of components newer than the given date.
+Nexus returns a response containing a list of components newer than the given date.
 Parses response JSON and stores components' attributes.
-At the end writes artifacts into the FolderToUpload folder by using REST API.
+At the end, it writes artifacts into the `FolderToUpload` folder by using REST API.

 ### Import

-Stores attributes of components according to host repositories.
-For example: {repo1:{sha1:{name:name1 group: group1}{sha2:{name:name2, group: group2}}}}.
-Formats Template JSON to create exact match with exported artifact's repository.
-At the end, posts components by using REST API.
+Stores attributes of components.
+For example: `{repo1:{sha1:{name:name1 group: group1}{sha2:{name:name2, group: group2}}}}`.
+Formats Template JSON to match exported artifact's repository.
+At the end, posts components using (Nexus) REST API.

 ## Docker Images

-There are export and import functions but at the moment import function does not function fully as intended.
+There are export and import functions but at the moment import function is incomplete.
 Docker requires login to save images locally, so each function requires a URL and password from the user.

 ### Export

-Nexus returns a response that contains a list of components, and the program creates 2 separate folders for images newer and older than the given date.
-Parses JSON response of getComponentAPI according to last modified date.
+Nexus returns a response that contains a list of components, and the program creates 2 separate folders for images, newer and older than the given date.
+Parses JSON response of getComponentAPI according to the last modification date.
 If images are newer than the input date, it pulls and saves new images into the NewImages folder.
 But, if images are older than the input date, it pulls and saves old images into the OldImages folder.
-Reads manifest JSONs and stores them in order to find shared layers later.
-Removes old images which are not needed anymore.
+Reads manifest JSONs and stores them in order to find shared layers later, then removes old images which are not needed anymore.
 Writes the shared layers from manifest JSONs into a file named LayersFromImages.
-Tars image folders which are just new layers (Delta Tar) and then removes folders.
+Builds tar files for image folders which contain new layers (Delta Tar) and then removes the folders.

 ### Import

 *It does not function fully as intended.
-No problem to merge layers and making an image but it does not load to the docker.
-Since, uploading to the Nexus is also not finished.* <br>
+All the steps, explained above, are functionin but `docker load` step is not functioning properly, in the script.* <br>
 Saves images to find shared layers into the SavedImages folder.
 Checks LayersFromImages file to save and copy shared layers into the Delta folders.
-Tars folders after shared layers are copied.
+Builds tar folders after shared layers are copied.
 Removes folders since they are not necessary anymore.
-Loads image tars to the Docker, but this part has got a problem.
+Loads image tars in to the Docker.

 <br>